 Using his unique skills, Tuck weaves through half-truths and generations-old lies chasing a madman.
 And he’s not alone—others, dead and alive—are hunting the same killer.
 Still nothing can change the truth—it is the living, not the dead, who are most terrifying.

-—2015 Gold Medal Winner—Independent Publishers Book Awards for Mystery (IPPY)
+2015 Gold Medal from the Independent Publishers Book Awards (IPPY) for mysteries

-—Finalist for the Foreword Reviews’ 2014 INDIEFAB Book of the Year
+2014 Finalist Foreword Reviews’ INDIEFAB Mystery Book of the Year

 Dying for the Past

 Still an earth-bound spirit-detective, Tuck is on the case of the murder of a mysterious philanthropist with ties to the Russian mob and 1939 gangsters.
 With the help of his wife, Professor Angela Tucker, and his former partner, Detective Bear Braddock, they must find the killer and be the first to read “the book”—an old gangster’s journal of the roots of espionage, racketeering, and corruption leading to the identity of modern-day powerbrokers and spies.
 Tuck finds a colorful cast of allies in a tough Assistant U.S. Attorney General, a secretive FBI agent, and the spirits of a long-dead 1930’s gangster and his sassy girlfriend.